 AI-based digital stylists, which can give feedback on outfit choices or suggest alternatives, are also taking off.

-The Echo Look also includes a Style Check function that can give you a second opinion on your outfit, based on insights from “the best in machine learning plus advice from fashion specialists,” according to the video below.
+The Echo Look also includes a Style Check function that can give you a second opinion on your outfit, based on insights from “the best in machine learning plus advice from fashion specialists.”
+The Echo Look smartphone app also suggests items that “pair well with clothes you already own to help you get more out of your closet.”
+The recommended items are, of course, available for purchase via Amazon.com.

 Digital style assistants aren’t new, but the Echo Look appears to be the first voice-controlled innovation in the space.
 Elsewhere, a number of fashion brands are putting chatbots to work as virtual stylists.

-ASOS, for example, launched a “gifting assistant” chatbot on Facebook Messenger for the holidays.
+ASOS, for example, launched a “gifting assistant” chatbot on Facebook Messenger for the 2017 holiday season.
 The chatbot helped customers pick out presents for loved ones by asking questions like, “What item would most likely fall out of their bag?”

 Meanwhile Levi’s partnered with startup Mode.ai for the Levi’s Virtual Stylist, which helps users find the perfect pair of jeans by messaging with a bot about sizes and styles.
 (Mode.ai operates its own bot-styling service through Facebook Messenger, too.)